-- (c) If a business collects personal information from a consumer online, the notice at collection may be given to the consumer by providing a link to the section of the business's privacy policy that contains the information required in subsection (b). - (d) A business that does not collect personal information directly from a consumer does not need to provide a notice at collection to the consumer if it does not sell the consumer's personal information. - (e) (d) If a A business that does not collect information directly from consumers is A data broker registered with the Attorney General as a data broker pursuant to Civil Code section 1798.99.80, et seq. # does not need to provide a notice at collection to the consumer if it has included in its registration submission a link to its online privacy policy that includes instructions on how a consumer can submit a request to opt-out. to the consumer, but before it can sell a consumer's personal information, it shall do either of the following: - (1) Contact the consumer directly to provide notice that the business sells personal information about the consumer and provide the consumer with a notice of right to opt-out in accordance with section 999.306; or - (2) Contact the source of the personal information to: - a.
-Confirm that the source provided a notice at collection to the consumer in accordance with subsections (a) and (b); and - b.-Obtain signed attestations from the source describing how the source gave the notice at collection and including an example of the notice.
-Attestations shall be retained by the business for at least two years and made available to the consumer upon request. - (f) (e) A business collecting employment-related information shall comply with the provisions of section 999.305 except with regard to the following: - (1) The notice at collection of employment-related information does not need to include the link or web address to the link titled "Do Not Sell My Personal Information" or "Do Not Sell My Info". - (2) The notice at collection of employment-related information is not required to provide a link to the business's privacy policymay include a link to, or paper copy of, a business's privacy policies for job applicants, employees, or contractors in lieu of a link or web address to the business's privacy policy for consumers. - (g) (f) Subsection (ef) shall become inoperative on January 1, 2021, unless the CCPA is amended otherwise.
+- (c) If a business collects personal information from a consumer online, the notice at collection may be given to the consumer by providing a link to the section of the business's privacy policy that contains the information required in subsection (b). - (d) If a A-business that does not collect information directly from consumers is registered with the Attorney General as a data broker pursuant to Civil Code section 1798.99.80, et seq. it does not need to provide a notice at collection to the consumer if it has included in its registration submission a link to its online privacy policy that includes instructions on how a consumer can submit a request to opt-out. to the consumer, but before it can sell a consumer's personal information, it shall do either of the following: - (1) Contact the consumer directly to provide notice that the business sells personal information about the consumer and provide the consumer with a notice of right to opt-out in accordance with section 999.306; or - (2) Contact the source of the personal information to: - a.
+Confirm that the source provided a notice at collection to the consumer in accordance with subsections (a) and (b); and - b.
+Obtain signed attestations from the source describing how the source gave the notice at collection and including an example of the notice.
+Attestations shall be retained by the business for at least two years and made available to the consumer upon request. - (e) A business collecting employment-related information shall comply with the provisions of section 999.305 except with regard to the following: - (1) The notice at collection of employment-related information does not need to include the link or web address to the link titled "Do Not Sell My Personal Information" or "Do Not Sell My Info". - (2) The notice at collection of employment-related information may include a link to, or paper copy of, a business's privacy policies for job applicants, employees, or contractors in lieu of a link or web address to the business's privacy policy for consumers. - (f) Subsection (e) shall become inoperative on January 1, 2021, unless the CCPA is amended otherwise.